A Cocycle Model for Topological and Lie Group Cohomology: The Comparison Theorem via soft modules

 On the category of Polish $G$-modules we now consider the functors

-where $U(I,A)$ is the group of Borel functions from the unit interval $I$ to $A$.
+where $U(I,A)$ is the group of Borel functions from the unit interval $I$ to $A$ modulo those that vanish on a set of measure $0$.
 Moreover, $U(I,A)$ is a Polish $G$-module \cite[Sect.\ 2]{Moore76Group-extensions-and-cohomology-for-locally-compact-groups.-III} and coincides with the completion of the metric abelian topological group $A$-valued step-functions on the right-open unit interval $[0,1)$, endowed with the metric

 see also \cite{BrownMorris77Embeddings-in-contractible-or-compact-objects,Keesling73Topological-groups-whose-underlying-spaces-are-separable-Frechet-manifolds,HartmanMycielski58On-the-imbedding-of-topological-groups-into-connected-topological-groups}.
 In particular, $U(I,A)$ inherits the structure of a $G$-module and so does $\ol{E}_{G}(A)$.
 Moreover, it is contractible and thus $\ol{E}_{G}(A)$ is soft.
 Since $G$ is $\sigma$-compact we also have that $C(G,U(I,A))$ is completely metrizable.